Paruparo mio

 Paruparo mio is a butterfly of the family Lycaenidae first described by Hisakazu Hayashi, Heinz G. Schroeder and Colin G. Treadaway in 1984.
 It is endemic to the Philippine island of Mindanao.
 Forewing length: 16–17 mm.
 It is a quite rare species and the threat category is "vulnerable".

+The specific name is dedicated to the eldest daughter of the first author.